TomasGaj/Arduino_Nano_MPC3008_logger/README.md

 The structure of the data:

   The first two nibbles are time-stamp from the lower byte of Timer1.
-  (code can be simply enhanced to read and send the complete Timer1 register)

   The next three nibbles are ADC data.